- Take our Quiz of the Week

 Upland Sandpiper (Bartramia longicauda)

-Upland Sandpiper (Bartramia longicauda), a bird listed as Special Concern, prefers tallgrass prairies, sedge meadows, unmowed alfalfa/timothy fields and scattered woodlands.
+Upland Sandpiper (Bartramia longicauda), a bird listed as Threatened, prefers tallgrass prairies, sedge meadows, unmowed alfalfa/timothy fields and scattered woodlands.
 The recommended avoidance period is from April 25 - Aug 10.

 Status and Natural Heritage Inventory documented occurrences in Wisconsin